 Upon successful completion of the Associate Degree Nursing curriculum and assigned comprehensive review activities, the student is awarded an Associate in Applied Science Degree and is eligible for the NCLEX-RN exam.
-After passing this examination, the graduate receives registered nurse status.

 Further information regarding progression in the program and specific program policies is provided to the student in the ADN Handbook distributed during the first class.
 Students are referred to this Handbook throughout the program.